jserv/amacc/README.md

 It is a considerably stripped down version of C and it is meant as pedagogical tool for learning about compilers, linkers, and loaders.

-There are 3 execution modes AMaCC implements:
+There are 2 execution modes AMaCC implements:
 * Just-in-Time compiler (JITC) for ARM backend
 * Generate valid Executable and Linkable Format (ELF) executables
-* Interpreter-only execution

 It is worth mentioning that AMaCC is designed to compile the minimal subset of C required to self-host with the above execution modes.
 For